-If any provision of these $r{\underline{\underline{\bf R}}}$ ules or any application of these $r{\underline{\underline{\bf R}}}$ ules to any person or circumstances if $\underline{\underline{\bf s}}$ held invalid, such invalidity shall not affect any other provision or application of these $\underline{\bf r}{\underline{\underline{\bf R}}}$ ules that can be given effect without the invalid provision or application and, to this end, the provisions of these $\underline{\bf r}{\underline{\bf R}}$ ules are severable.
+If any provision of these Rules or any application of these Rules to any person or circumstances is held invalid, such invalidity shall not affect any other provision or application of these Rules that can be given effect without the invalid provision or application and, to this end, the provisions of these Rules are severable.

-Terminology: See Rule 1.00 for a definition of "person."
+Terminology: See Rule 1.00 for the definition of "person."